 Watch the videos from the salon and explore some of these questions: If humans are biased, and humans write algorithms, how can we ensure algorithms do not discriminate?
 As personalization algorithms become more sophisticated, helping us to navigate the cornucopia of information and goods, is the resulting “filter bubble” cutting people off from the cultural and ideological mainstream?
 How can we harness the potential of deep learning without falling trap to the “uncanny valley?”
 Are algorithms Conceptual art’s next frontier?

-Coming from a computer science background, Claudia focuses on the application of machine learning and predictive modeling to real-world problems.
-She is currently acting as Chief Scientist at Dstillery and is an adjunct professor in the NYU Stern MBA program.
+Claudia Perlich is Chief Scientist at Dstillery, as well as an adjunct professor in the NYU Stern MBA program.
+She uses her computer science background towards her current research on the application of machine learning and predictive modeling to real-world problems.
 Claudia was recently selected as member of the annual Crain’s NY 40 Under 40 list, Wired’s Smart List, and Fast Company’s 100 Most Creative People.
 Previously, Claudia worked at the IBM Watson research lab, where she won numerous data-mining competitions, and she is still actively involved in local NGOs with a focus on data for social good.

-Hugo, a consumer taste researcher and data scientist, is a partner at Hedonometrics, an innovation consulting firm conducting research into the neuroscience of play and community wellbeing and positivity.
+Hugo Liu is a consumer taste researcher, data scientist, and a partner at Hedonometrics, an innovation consulting firm conducting research into the neuroscience of play and community wellbeing and positivity.
 He recently helped produce a data and architecture exhibit for the Guggenheim.
 Previously, Hugo was a Principal Scientist at eBay, where he leveraged machine learning and a massive behavioral dataset to map out consumer tastes and forecast brand trends.
 Hugo is an advisor to Harvard University’s Experiment Fund and to numerous tech start-ups.
 He has a PhD from MIT, where he also taught courses in artificial intelligence and the philosophy of aesthetics.

 Mike Bostock Visualizing Algorithms (06.24.14)